5 Eco-Conscious Habits that Actually Save You $

 Many people think that an eco conscious routine is expensive, but it can in fact cost you less than your “regular” routine!
 It just needs a bit of time and effort so that new habits can be formed.
 As Antoine Lavoisier once said, “Nothing is lost, nothing is created, everything is transformed" and we couldn’t agree more.
 Read on to discover some clever “transformations” you can make to put the $ back in your pocket!

 It’s quite easy to buy the little cubes of processed veggie/bone/meat broth but it's easy and and in fact, cheaper to do it yourself!
 During your usual cooking times, keep the veggies parts you usually throw away such as carrot head/skin, celery ends, garlic heads, onion skin.
-Pop the mixed scraps in your freezer.For storage, you could use a Bread Swag or Produce Bag.
+Pop the mixed scraps in your freezer.For storage, you could use the Organic Bread Swag or Produce Bag.
 Once you have about 500g-1kg+, it’s a pretty straightforward process.
 Just bring some water and salt to boil and add the scraps to it.
 Strain, compost what is left and keep the broth.
 If you want to use it straight afterward then perfect, otherwise freeze it in an ice cube tray and take it out whenever needed!

 The average Australian eats approximately 4.5 eggs per week which equates to a lot of discarded eggshells r.
 Did you know that eggshells are full of calcium and are a gardener’s must have?
 Reduced into ashes, the eggshells are a great complement to your plant’s health and growth, but also an efficient pest repellent such as snails/slugs!